Insights

 These frameworks also prepare data for AI and analytics, allowing startups to build smarter insights faster.

-Open Wearables is one example of this direction — an open-source infrastructure that lets developers connect Apple Health, Garmin, Fitbit, Oura, Whoop, and Strava with a single unified data model.
+Open Wearables is one example of this direction — an open-source infrastructure that lets developers connect Apple Health, Garmin, Fitbit, Oura Ring, Whoop, and Strava with a single unified data model.

 The result: faster development, cleaner data, and AI-ready foundations for personalized health experiences.